WellingtonMarques96/bikcraft/README.md

 ### What I learned

-Through this project I've learned all by first background as a Developer.
+Through this project I've learned all my first background as a Developer.

 ## Author